Searchbreed

 Cocker Spaniels need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their long coat requires daily attention to prevent matting.

-Small sporting breed. ~700-900 kcal/day.
+Small sporting breed.
+Calorie needs vary with size, age, neuter status, and activity.
 Ear health and food sensitivities are primary diet concerns.
 Key nutrients to look for: omega-3, limited ingredients for sensitive individuals.
 Avoid: common allergens for sensitive dogs.

 Cocker Spaniels are generally suitable for first-time owners with basic commitment.
 They're merry, gentle, smart.
 Plan for consistent training from day one.